Tutorials

 Regular invoice in e-conomic:

 You should create your invoices as a regular invoice unless you need to invoice advanced VAT.
 With this setup you can use the dashboard in e-conomic and e-conomics app integrations.
-The invoice number is pulled from e-conomic when creating the invoice in tracezilla.
+The invoice number is fetched from e-conomic when creating the invoice in tracezilla.
 The invoice is booked automatically immediately after the creation of the invoice.

 We recommend this setup.